 In plain terms, this means that the encryption of a letter x is equal to a shift of x + n, where n is the number of letters shifted.
 The result of the process is then taken under modulo division, essentially meaning that if a letter is shifted past the end of the alphabet, it wraps around to the beginning.

-Decryption of the encrypted text (*ciphertext*) would be defined similarly, with instead a subtraction of the shift amount.
+Decryption of the encrypted text (called the ciphertext) would be carried out similarly, subtracting the shift amount.

 You can test out the Caesar Cipher using our Caesar Cipher Encryption tool.